A whole roast duck always feels special and this recipe comes bundled with red cabbage and the very best potato recipe that I know!

 It will alternatively make a great mid-Christmas meal that you can rustle up pretty simply and make people feel special.
 Because let’s face it duck always feels special!

-I’ve spent years playing around with different techniques for roasting a whole duck.
+I’ve spent years playing around with different techniques for roasting duck.

 I’ve seen and tried everything from searing the bird to even boiling it before placing in an oven.

 This technique is insanely easy and has no preparation aside from stringing together the legs.
 This process is not even required if you don’t want to.
-But this is the best way I have found to roast a whole duck!
+But this is the best technique that I have found!

 The bird is thrown in the oven at a brutally high temperature and then the temperature is dropped whilst the cooking continues.